Tauranga City Council agrees to make offer on Bella Vista homes

-Tauranga City Council has agreed to make offers to buy the 21 Bella Vista properties but won't give details until homeowners have seen the offer.
+Tauranga City Council has agreed to make offers to buy the 21 Bella Vista properties - but not at the market value homeowners wanted.

 Tauranga Mayor Greg Brownless said elected members voted unanimously to make the offers in a closed-door meeting yesterday afternoon.